FunnyRabbitIsAHabbit/Programming/README.md

 Course Paper Programming part

-new_main does the whole thing, new.xls, new.html, new_new.xls are
-just the results of the code working.
+new_main does the whole thing, *.xls, *.html are just results of the code working.